-If you got hurt at work, you may be eligible for medical coverage, some lost wages, and cash benefits through workers’ compensation.
-Under South Carolina law, employers with four or more employees must provide workers’ compensation insurance coverage to their employees for work-related injuries or disabilities that require medical care and keep them from working.
-If your employer or the Workers’ Compensation Commission denied your benefits or failed to provide you with the full benefits you deserve, we want to help.
+If you got hurt at work, you might be eligible for medical coverage, a portion of your lost wages, and cash benefits through workers’ compensation.
+Per the South Carolina Workers’ Compensation Commission, employers with four or more employees must provide workers’ compensation insurance.

 At George Sink, P.A.
-Injury Lawyers, our team will look into your workers’ compensation claim and offer you guidance and support to help you fight for the full benefits you deserve.
-Call our office today at 843-628-0100 for a free consultation regarding your workers’ compensation claim in Charleston, SC.
+Injury Lawyers, our team will evaluate your workers’ compensation claim and fight for the benefits you deserve.
+A Charleston workers’ compensation lawyer from our firm is ready to advocate for you.

 Qualifying for Workers’ Compensation in South Carolina

 Many people in South Carolina qualify for workers’ compensation benefits.
 However, the following parties may not qualify: